 This extension embeds structured cybersecurity information from external specifications.
 The initial list of supported specifications is listed below.
-Each entry has namespace [XMLNames], specification name, version, specification URI and applicable classes for each specification.
-Future assignments are to be managed by IANA using the Expert Review [RFC5226] and Specification Required [RFC5226] allocation policies as further specified in Section 6.
+Each entry has namespace [XMLNames], specification name, version, reference URI and applicable classes for each specification.
+Arbitrary URIs that may help readers to understand the specification could be embedded inside the Reference URI field, but it is recommended that standard/informational URI describing the specification is prepared and is embedded here.

+Future assignments are to be managed by IANA using the Expert Review [RFC5226] and Specification Required [RFC5226] allocation policies as further specified in Section 7.